Retiring in Costa Rica…What You Should Know

 Environmentally conscious retirees will also appreciate Costa Rica’s commitment to sustainability and conservation.
 The country has set the ambitious goal to become carbon-neutral by 2050, and has already achieved impressive results in terms of forest coverage and renewable energy production.
 In fact, the Happy Planet Index ranked Costa Rica as the greenest and happiest country in the world, thanks to its low ecological footprint, high life expectancy, and overall wellbeing.
 Thus, choosing Costa Rica as a retirement destination not only promises a pleasant climate but also supports a sustainable and eco-friendly lifestyle.
 [9][10]

-See also How to Prepare For a Move Checklist
+See also Preparing For a Move to Another State

 Source: drinkteatravel.com